mdn/content/files/en-us/web/api/topics_api/using/index.md

    > **Note:** Initially, no topics are returned, so the `<iframe>` will likely display a default non-targeted ad.
 However, once the end of the first epoch is reached, the API will start to return topics and `ad-tech1.example` can start to show more relevant ads based on the observed topics for the current user.

-3. The topics provided in the {{httpheader("Sec-Browsing-Topics")}} header can be marked as observed by setting an {{httpheader("Observe-Browsing-Topics")}} header on the response to the request.
+3. The topic provided in the {{httpheader("Sec-Browsing-Topics")}} header can be marked as observed by setting an {{httpheader("Observe-Browsing-Topics")}} header on the response to the request.

 ## What API features enable the Topics API?

-The following features all enable observing topics and returning the chosen top topic to the ad tech platform via the {{httpheader("Sec-Browsing-Topics")}} header:
+The following features, when included in the calling ad tech's `<iframe>` all enable observing topics and returning the chosen top topic to the ad tech platform via the {{httpheader("Sec-Browsing-Topics")}} header:

 - You can specify a `browsingTopics: true` option in the options object of a {{domxref("fetch()")}} call to the ad tech platform.
 - You could also pass `browsingTopics: true` into the options object of a {{domxref("Request.Request", "Request()")}} constructor call, and pass the resulting {{domxref("Request")}} object into the {{domxref("fetch()")}} call.